DigitalVilla/sedna/README.md

 - Improve responsive design
 - Add a library to parse date in a friendly manner

+## Instructions

+- Run `yarn` to install all Node dependencies
+- Run `yarn start` to launch the application in your localhost

 > UI Design

 <p align="center"><img src="./design.jpg" alt="Introducing to sedna"></p>